-Preparation of the filling of Radhaballavi Kachori needs some care and a bit of elbow grease.
-With proper recipe instructions, you will make these Radhaballavis, perfectly and with no effort, every time.
-In this post, you will find the step-by-step video guide to make this Bengali kochuris.
+Preparing the filling of radhaballavi kachori requires some care and a bit of elbow grease.
+With proper recipe instructions and a step-by-step video guide, you will make these radhaballavis perfectly and with minimum effort.

-Radhballavi is one of those recipes where there isn’t any shortcut to it.
-The urad dal or white lentil has to be soaked and then ground into a fine paste before frying it with khowa or milk solids and spices, till it becomes dry and has minimum moisture in it.
-Once it cools down, a small portion is wrapped with dough, which is then rolled into kachoris and deep-fried.
+Radhballavi recipe is one of those Bengali recipes that have no shortcuts.
+The urad dal or biulir dal has to be soaked and then ground into a fine paste before frying it with khowa or milk solids and spices, till it becomes dry with minimum moisture.
+Once it cools down, a small portion is wrapped within a dough ball, flattened into kachoris, and deep-fried.

-Each and every step to this recipe needs a bit of care, which ensures that the radhaballabhis turn out perfectly puffed up and delicious.
+Every step of this recipe needs care so that radhaballabhis turn out perfectly puffed up and delicious.

-Let’s have a quick look at the list of ingredients we need to make Radhaballabi Kachoris.
+Let’s look at the ingredients we need to make Radhaballabi Kachoris.

-- Urad Dal (Split or Dhuli) – washed and soaked overnight
+- Urad Dal – Split or Dhuli (Kalai Dal or Biulir Dal) – washed and soaked overnight

 - Fennel Seeds or Saunf/Mouri